dhh1128/cfa/README.md

 ### Concepts

-The theory behind CFAs is described in an academic paper, and the specification for CFAs is published as an RFC.
+The theory behind CFAs is described in [an academic paper](https://example.com), and the [specification for CFAs](https://github.com/dhh1128/cfa-rfc) is published as an RFC.
 We'll skip most of the details in this tutorial, but we still need to define a few terms.

-In the context of CFAs, a __file__ is anything that has a name/identifier and content -- the familiar artifact in a file system, but also a web page, a tweet, a piece of data, etc. A __container__ is anything that holds files: a folder, an email, a zip file, a database, an S3 bucket, and so forth.
+In the context of CFAs, a __file__ is anything that has a name/identifier and content &mdash; the familiar artifact in a file system, but also a web page, a tweet, a piece of data, etc. A __container__ is anything that holds files: a folder, an email, a zip file, a database, an S3 bucket, and so forth.

-When a file is party to a CFA, we say that the file __binds__ the CFA.
+When a file participates in a cross-file association, we say that the file __binds__ the CFA.
 A given file may bind zero or more CFAs.

 CFAs can be either __directed__ or __common__.